shadowblocker/twitter-scraper/crawlers/README.md

 ### Edit the shell script with your favourite editor

-WHen using multiple crawlers, it's useful to be able to separately filter the results.
+When using multiple crawlers, it's useful to be able to separately filter the results of each crawler individually.
 To do this we use elasticsearch ID tags (ESSID's).
 These are set in line 7.

 * replace "template" in line 7 with the friendly name of your crawler.
 EG: crawler="template" = crawler="tesla"

 The rest of the variables in this section cover the number of results you want to scrape.
 The default values below are reasonably conservative prioritizing speed over quantity.

-* pick how many tweets to search for with each hashtag, by editing the hashtaglimit on line 10: crawlhashtaglimit="500"
+* pick how many tweets to search for with each hashtag, by editing the hashtaglimit on line 11: crawlhashtaglimit="500"
+* pick how many tweets to search for with each cashtag, by editing the hashtaglimit on line 12: crawlcashtaglimit="500"
-* pick how many tweets to search for with each searchterm, by editing the searchlimit on line 11: crawlsearchlimit="500"
+* pick how many tweets to search for with each searchterm, by editing the searchlimit on line 13: crawlsearchlimit="500"
-* pick how many of a user's tweets to crawl by editing the userlimit on line 12: crawluserlimit="100"
+* pick how many of a user's tweets to crawl by editing the userlimit on line 14: crawluserlimit="100"

 ### Run the shell script to create all the listfiles